 People who develop an addiction to heroin and prescription opioids die from various medical complications, including:

 - Kidney failure

-The death rates due to heroin may rise too, as communities work to reduce the impact of heroin among the people who live and work in the area.
-For example, people who abuse heroin often use needles to do so, and many states limit the sale of needles in order to discourage people from using heroin.
-Unfortunately, when needle supplies are scarce, people begin to share needles and their rates of infections rise.
-Minnesota is seeing this firsthand, as 32 people were newly diagnosed with hepatitis C in 2012 alone.
-Experts there blame the rise on use of heroin, and they claim that the real number of hep C-infected people could be higher, as few people who are impacted with the infection get tested for the problem.
+Death rates due to heroin may rise further as communities deal with the unintended consequences of trying to limit heroin’s impact on a community.
+For example, people who abuse heroin often use needles, and many states limit the sale of needles in order to discourage people from using heroin.
+Unfortunately, when needle supplies are scarce, people share needles and then rates of infections rise.
+Minnesota experienced this firsthand, when 32 people were newly diagnosed with Hepatitis C in 2012 alone.9 Experts there blamed the infection’s rise on heroin use, claiming the real number of infected people could be higher because only people with symptoms usually get tested.

 - Make impulsive decisions